Akdr/akdr.github.io/README.md

 ### Current Job

-* **[Entire](http://entire.se/) - 2022 - Now - Senior Developer and Consultant** At Entire I develop applications for a single client in PHP, Mysql, Typescript, ReactJS and a bit of Go.
+* **[Akdr](https://akdr.se)  - Nov 2023 - Now** Currently looking to start a freelance career for my own company

 ### Previous jobs

+* **[Entire](http://entire.se/) - 2022 - Nov 2023 - Senior Developer and member of CTO-board** At Entire I develop applications for a single client in PHP, Mysql, Typescript, ReactJS and a bit of Go.
+I also take part in what we call a CTO-board.
+A smaller taskforce for the company that helps them with their technical decisions and architecture.
+Entire went bankcrupt in 2023.
+Among my clients were [Medieinstitutet](https://medieinstitutet.se/) where I was a teacher to a Yrkesutbildning and [Symplify](https://symplify.com/) where we developed their A/B-testing platfor.

 * **[Comparico](https://comparico.se) - 2019 - 2022 - CTO** Comparico is a company that is primarily doing comparison services in the fields of Economy, Insurance and Telecom.
   We run 15 primary sites with 70-80 supportive sites, in an complex product-data gathering, "customer first"-centric environment.